OpenSAGE/opensage.github.io/posts/roads_how_boring/part_1_taking_stock.md

 ![Predefined road types](./road_types.png)

-We can create individual road segments of the selected type by dragging the mouse from a start to an end point.
+Individual road segments of the selected type can be created by dragging the mouse from a start to an end point.

 ![Disconnected road segments](./disconnected_roads.png)